 Deceased persons: small estates: issuing returns

-Network offices should not issue Self Assessment returns to estates.
+Personal Tax offices should not issue Self Assessment returns to personal representatives of estates.

-The only exceptions will be cases where there is, for example, an open enquiry into the affairs of the deceased and the office handling the enquiry has agreed with HMRC Trusts & Estates Edinburgh that they should also take responsibility for the estate.
+The only exceptions will be cases where there is, for example, an open enquiry into the affairs of the deceased and the office handling the enquiry has agreed with HMRC Administration of Estates Cardiff that they should also take responsibility for the administration period of the estate.

 The majority of estates will be straightforward, with tax liabilities (if any) of less than £10,000.
 In such cases, personal representatives may make an informal one-off payment to cover the liability of the estate

 Further guidance on the use of informal payments is at TSEM7410.

 In the majority of cases HMRC PAYE & SA Cardiff and HMRC Administration of States Cardiff will be responsible for dealing with the liability arising during the administration period of the deceased’s estate.

 The exceptions to this general rule are: